zulip/zulip-csharp/README.md

 ZulipCSharp is a library to connect to a Zulip server via API based on .NET Core

 ## Devlopment
 Fork the repo and then clone it and then follow instructions per platform

 Join us at [zulip chat ZulipAPI.NET stream](https://chat.zulip.org/#narrow/stream/ZulipAPI.2ENET)

 ### Windows and MacOS
 If you havn't already download
 [Visual Studio IDE form here](https://www.visualstudio.com/vs/), and [node.js](https://nodejs.org/en/download/).

 ```
 # download dependencies for local server
-cd TestServer
+cd test-server
 npm i
 ```

 ### Linux
 Since Visual Studio IDE is not avalible for linux we need to get `dotnet`.
 Node for test server.

  - To get dotnet follow instructions here https://www.microsoft.com/net/download/linux